You have no items in your cart. Want to get some nice things?

-Carefully defining your personal guiding word is a positive way to anchor your intentions for a new year.
+‘Brain rot’, described as the ‘impact of consuming excessive amounts of low-quality online content, especially on social media’, was chosen as 2024’s Oxford Word of the Year.
+These selections tend to be zeitgeisty and reflective, rather than forward-looking.
+In contrast, your personal guiding word is a positive way to anchor your intentions for a new year ahead.
 The word you choose aims to underpin your actions and unifies your goals in a more complete way than singular New Year’s resolutions.
 Rather than achieve a vague accomplishment, such as to eat more healthily or travel more often, a guiding word focuses on how you want to feel instead.
 It acknowledges that how you feel isn’t only impacted by your success rate of one or a handful of unrealistic targets.

 If you’ve explored our guide around how to slow down, you can also consider choosing a guiding word as a way to sum up how you feel when you’re embracing your personal slow living mindset and living in line with what you value most in life.

-Against the backdrop of a year marked with devastating world conflicts, an ongoing cost of living crisis and questions over the impact of AI on all of our lives, choosing a guiding word can also help you focus on what’s within your control.
+Against the backdrop of a year marked with political uncertainty and ongoing conflicts, choosing a guiding word can also help you focus on what’s within your control.

 How to choose a word of the year

 We’ve laid out the benefits of taking a slower, more holistic approach to the start of a new year instead of running head-first into the rusty concept of New Year’s resolutions, but how do you go about choosing your word of the year?
-After many years of choosing our own guiding words, we’ve shared our wisdom in five easy steps to follow below.
+After many years of choosing our own guiding words, we’ve shared what we’ve learnt in five easy-to-follow-steps below.

 1. Reflect on the past year